Frequently Asked Questions (FAQ)

 What’s the difference between the BA and the BS degrees?

-While both our Forensic Psychology and our Applied Behavior Analysis degrees are B.A. degrees, students taking a general psychology degree have the option of choosing to pursue either a B.A. or a B.S.
+While the Forensic Psychology degree is a B.A. degree, students taking a general psychology degree have the option of choosing to pursue either a B.A. or a B.S.

 The biggest differences in the two degrees occur outside of psychology – B.A. students take more language and communication classes, B.S. students take more math and science.
 Either route will work and often it is a matter of personal preference.
 If you are thinking of going into a field that utilizes a good deal of biological science in addition to psychology (neuropsychology, animal behavior, etc.) then you will likely prefer a B.S. degree.
 This is something you can explore with your academic advisor – and plenty of students change their mind after they come in.